circuitnet

 Sjef van Gastel

-Manager Advanced Development
+Manager Advanced Development, Assembleon

 Sjef van Gastel is manager of advanced development at Assembleon Netherlands B.V.
 He is responsible for technology roadmapping, technology investigations leading towards new machine concepts and for competitive dynamics.
 He is principal author of the book 'Fundamentals of SMD assembly.'